-“Tell me about yourself” – This is a question that is used quite often and is one that you should certainly prepare an interview answer for.
+“Tell me about yourself” – This is an interview question that is used quite often in Singapore and is one that you should certainly prepare an answer for.
 Interviewers like it because it provides an easy starting point and can also cover a lot of ground.
 Also many interviewers don’t really know what questions to ask, so this is an easy way out.

 You might be tempted to provide your entire life history (where you grew up, how many children you have, and so on) as a response to this question; however, most of it will be irrelevant.
 It is important to focus on what the interviewer is most interested in – which is anything that shows you will be able to perform the job well.
 One good approach to handle the question is provided below: